List of countries by recoverable shale gas

 A map of 48 shale basins in 38 countries, based on US Energy Information Administration data, 2011.

 This is a list of countries by recoverable shale gas based on data collected by the Energy Information Administration agency of the United States Department of Energy.
 Numbers for the estimated amount of recoverable shale gas resources are provided alongside numbers for proven natural gas reserves.

+From the list, China has the most recoverable shale gas.